 - Pack a small bag for your swimsuit/change of clothes

 - Save time by purchasing your parking pass online at Kings Dominion

 - If you love your amusement park and roller coaster photos, purchase the FunPix Pass online at Kings Dominion – you save $5 buying it online than at the park.
 There are 5 roller coasters and 2 rides inside Planet Snoop that have the FunPix.
 Each individual picture costs $10 at the FunPix counter, that could total to $70 for every ride.
 With the FunPix Pass you can have all 7 pictures for only $25 and print them as many times as you wish.
 Big Savings!

 Check out what Meghan from The Traveling Teacher has to say about our day at Kings Dominion by clicking here!
 She might mention how much fun she had at Soak City’s Splash House!
 See my point in our video below.

-We hope you felt a little adrenaline rush during this post, we certainly felt it all day – just look at our faces!
+I hope you felt a little adrenaline rush during this post, we certainly felt it all day – just look at our faces!